Professor of the Russian Academy of Sciences: Elected RAS Professors

 The elections of RAS Professors should be called in every 2–3 years.

-Up to now, such elections were organized three times.
-The first event took place in the Academy in the winter of 2015-2016, the second in March-April 2018 and the third in April-May 2022.
-Totally, 712 scientists hold the honorary RAS Professor rank.
+Up to now, such elections were organized four times.
+The first event took place in the Academy in the winter of 2015-2016, the second in March-April 2018, the third in April-May 2022 and the last in December 2025.
+Totally, 801 scientists hold the honorary RAS Professor rank.

-Roughly 53% of the RAS Professors reside and work in Moscow, e.g., but researchers from across Russia, including its Far East, Siberia (over 100 RAS Professors), the Urals (about 35 RAS Professors, e.g.), and St.-Petersburg (64 RAS Professors) are represented in the overall number.
+Roughly 53% of the RAS Professors reside and work in Moscow, e.g., but researchers from across Russia, including its Far East, Siberia (over 100 RAS Professors), the Urals (more than 35 RAS Professors, e.g.), and St.-Petersburg (more than 65 RAS Professors) are represented in the overall number.
 Some of the RAS Professors are affiliates of Russia's most acclaimed research institutes such as the Lebedev Institute, the Steklov Institute, and the Ioffe Institute, and of the top universities, among them – Moscow State University, Novosibirsk State University etc. Two Russian citizens working outside of the country on a permanent basis were also elected as an exception, though normally a candidate is expected to do research in and for Russia.
 The age limit was a critical filter considering that the generation currently approaching the 50-years age mark is underrepresented in Russian academia after the economic and political crisis in Russia in the 1990s forced many to emigrate or to drop out of science.

 Each holder of the title of RAS Professor receives a certificate (s. photo).

 In October 2016, November 2019, May-June 2022 and May 2025, totally 188 professors were upgraded to the corresponding membership in the Academy and 31 professors to full membership.
 Until 2025, after election to the Academy, the scientist was double-titled as “RAS professor, corresponding (or full) member of the RAS”.
 However according to the last edition of the RAS professorship regulation the professor rank is hence to be omitted in such cases, i.e. the title would contain only the Academy status part.
-From this bureaucratic point the number of RAS professors is now not 712 but 712 – 188 – 31 = 493 although both interpretations may be encountered.
+From this bureaucratic point the number of RAS professors is now not 801 but 801 – 188 – 31 = 582 although both interpretations may be encountered.

-The next election of RAS Professors (expected extra number: 97) is planned for December 2025.
+The last election of RAS Professors proceeded in December 2025; 89 scientists got the title.